novelrt/NovelRT/README.md

 Current features in development include:
 - C++ HLAPI
-- CoreCLR hosting
-- Ink narrative scripting language support
+- Fabulist narrative scripting language support

-For information on Ink, check it out from [here](https://github.com/inkle/ink).
+For information on Fabulist, check it out from [here](https://github.com/novelrt/fabulist).

 ## Getting Started with NovelRT